-This setting lists the certificate authority (CA) companies that this device regards as "trusted" for purposes of verifying the identity of a server, and allows you to mark one or more authorities as not trusted.
+This setting lists the certificate authority (CA) companies that this device regards as "trusted" for purposes of verifying the identity of a server over a secure connection such as HTTPS or TLS, and allows you to mark one or more authorities as not trusted.

 On some devices this menu item may be called "View security certificates" instead.